Bodo

 - Rites Of Passage

-- Rites of passage, such as marriage and coming-of-age ceremonies, are marked by elaborate rituals and community participation.
+- Rites of passage, such as marriage and coming-of-age ceremonies, are marked by elaborate rituals and community celebrations.

 - Culinary Traditions